oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 A script or standalone program that will call the fence-agents package scripts directly In this case we do need a [Local VDSM](http://wiki.ovirt.org/wiki/Features/Design/DetailedHostPMProxyPreferences#Local_VDSM)

+#### VDSM Instance

+A separate instance of vdsm, listening on a separate port.

 [Category: Feature](Category: Feature)